Thousands of women join Indian farmers' protests against new laws

-NEW DELHI (REUTERS) - Thousands of women joined protests by farmers on the outskirts of Delhi on Monday (March 8) to mark International Women's Day, demanding the scrapping of new laws that open up agriculture produce markets to private buyers.
+NEW DELHI • Thousands of women joined protests by farmers on the outskirts of Delhi yesterday to mark International Women's Day, demanding the scrapping of new laws that open up agriculture produce markets to private buyers.

 Since December, many farmers accompanied by their families have camped at three sites on the outskirts of the Indian capital to oppose the biggest farm reforms in decades, which they say hurt them.